charlesreid1-raspberry-pi/2020-rpi-openvpn/README.md

 * The raspberry pi has raspbian buster installed
 * The raspberry pi has one wifi card plugged in
-* The pi accesses the internet via the wifi card connected to an internet hotspot
+* The pi accesses the internet via the wifi card connected to an internet-connected network
 * The pi sets up an encrypted VPN tunnel with a VPN server (VPN server not included, see [this guide](https://github.com/charlesreid1/2020-openvpn-mfa-google-auth) for setting one up)
-* All external traffic is handled by the VPN server
+* All external traffic passes through the VPN tunnel

-We cover the setup in 3 steps:

-* Establish VPN tunnel
-* Create wifi AP
-* Bridge wifi AP with VPN tunnel

-## Network Architecture

-* Client wifi network - pi is connected as a client to an internet-connected wifi network (or just plug the pi into an ethernet wall jack)
-* VPN network - pi uses client wifi network connection to connect to an OpenVPN server and set up an encrypted tunnel.
-All external traffic from the pi is directed through this VPN tunnel.

-# Step 1: VPN Tunnel
+# VPN Tunnel

 ## Hardware